 And so now, I’ve spent the morning working to identify my next steps.
 Clearly, my son is trying to avoid learning.
 Maybe, because like Arrowsmith Young, he feels stupid.
 And he feels shame.
 He needs to hide.
 Avoid.
 Maybe it’s easier for him to be “distracted” because (like his father), he can blame his inability to do the work on something external.

 But I need to get to the bottom of this.
 I need my son to be able to confide in me.
 I need him to understand that while I can never completely understand his problems, I am sensitive to his needs.
 And he needs to speak up and advocate for himself as much as I need to advocate for him.
 He needs to feel comfortable doing that.
 He needs to understand he’s not stupid for asking for help.

 I’m making phone calls.
 Doing internet research.
-As far as I can see, cognitive behavioural therapy is the best approach.
+As far as I can see, cognitive behavioral therapy is the best approach.
 That’s my next step.
-There’s a drop in children’s mental health program that we’ve visited before – and now we’ll go again now.
-At the last review, as there weren’t any specific behavioural issues I was aware of, he was discharged with no follow up.
+There’s a drop-in children’s mental health program that we’ve visited before—and now we’ll go again now.
+At the last review, as there weren’t any specific behavioral issues I was aware of, he was discharged with no follow-up.
 But given this new information, they should provide him some supports or at least some direction.